Corporate venture capital: Stages of financing

 Due to the current economic climate, IPOs have become a rarer occurrence recently, causing venture capital firms to look towards mergers and acquisitions.
+Acquisitions are the most common way venture-backed companies exit: of the 1,147 U.S. venture exits recorded in 2024, 1,083 were acquisitions, compared with 42 initial public offerings.
 This is a more realistic scenario, especially when startup companies do not look to function independently.
 Acquisition financing uses investment funds to acquire or buy another company.
 This may be completed by venture capital firms to align their startup with a complementary product or business line where the combined companies look to assimilate smoothly, creating advantages.
 Acquisitions could also work in the opposite direction where an invested startup is acquired by another firm.
 In this case, the CVC would be cashing in by selling its investment.
 Using the capital gains, it can look to reinvest with a new venture.
 Mergers are similar to acquisitions; however, in this case, one company is not buying another.
 Rather the two companies are combining to share resources, processes, and technology, which it hopes to leverage for several advantages such as cost savings, liquidity, market positioning and sharing burdens such as fund raising.

 Each individual CVC uses specific procedures and financing stages that serve its interests best.
 The financing stages presented above are only a basic format.
 CVCs can have more financing stages or even less.
 Thus, it is important that startup companies understand that the financing strategies employed by CVC that they are working with fit their needs.